 How big is too big for QuickBooks?

-There’s no hard and fast rule based on revenue or employees, but businesses that find themselves reliant on spreadsheets to conduct core accounting, those that have reached over 500 SKUs in inventory or those hoping to add new channels, geographies or products find they need a more comprehensive system than QuickBooks.
+There’s no hard and fast rule based on revenue or employees, but businesses that find themselves reliant on spreadsheets to conduct core accounting, have reached over 500 SKUs in inventory, or are hoping to add new channels, geographies, or products find they need a more comprehensive system than QuickBooks.
 Companies that look to standalone applications to fill gaps like inventory management are probably ready for an ERP solution.

 What is the next step up from QuickBooks?